-When the weather gets very cold, the Government automatically issues £25 payments to people on certain benefits, towards their energy bills.
-For this to happen, temperatures must be zero degrees celsius for seven days in a row.
+When the weather gets very cold, the Government automatically issues £25 payments to people on certain benefits, to help with energy bills.
+For this to happen, temperatures can’t go above zero degrees Celsius for seven days in a row.
 Check if a payment is due for your area.

 More ways we can help phone and broadband customers

-Here’s how we support Shell Broadband customers with their service, connection, bills, and more.
-You can find a copy of our customer vulnerability policy here.
+Find more information about how we support Shell Broadband customers with their service, connection, bills, and more in our customer vulnerability policy.